WR104/game_of_life/README.md

 ```

 to rebuild and redeploy your project.
 Remember to commit and push your changes to the gh-pages branch in order to update your website.

-## Conclusion

-In this tutorial, we've covered the steps required to deploy a Rust WebAssembly project on Github Pages.
-By following these steps, you should now have a working Rust WASM project hosted on Github Pages, which can be accessed by anyone with an internet connection.
-With the power of Rust and WebAssembly, you can create high-performance web applications that run directly in the browser.
-Happy coding!